-FAQ 5: Reporting perimeter for ESRS E1
+FAQ 6: Reporting perimeter for ESRS E1 in practice

-- 100. The following example of the corporate reporting of a fictional group, Seren, has been inspired by the GHGP reporting standard, page 22 and 23. - 101.
-Seren Group has a number of subsidiaries, joint arrangements and associates active in the production and marketing of chemicals.
-Its group structure and investments are as follows: - (b) A wholly owned subsidiary, Seren UK.
-As Seren is the parent of Seren UK for financial reporting purposes, it also controls its operational policies; - (c) A subsidiary called Seren US which has 17% held by outside shareholders. - (d) Seren US has a 75% stake in Pulsar, its subsidiary for financial reporting purposes.
-Ultimately its operational policies are determined by Seren. - (e) Galactica, a joint arrangement with Estrella classified as a joint venture under IFRS 11 Joint Arrangements.
-Seren's share of Galactica's emissions are regarded as significant for purposes of the GHG protocol. - (f) Seren holds a 43% stake in Sol which it calls a joint venture with Alexa.
-However, Sol is classified as a subsidiary of Seren for financial reporting purposes. - (g) Seren has joint control of Comet with two other parties which uses its and the joint operators' (for financial purposes) assets.
-It is therefore classified as a joint operation under IFRS 11.
-One of the other joint operators have operational control.
-Seren's share of the emissions are regarded as significant. - (h) Seren has a 60% stake in Oril but share joint control with its partner.
-Oril is an incorporated undertaking and is classified as a joint operation under IFRS 11 and Seren is operator of Oril. - (i) Seren also has joint control of Cosmos with three other parties.
-Cosmos is an incorporated undertaking and is classified as a joint operation under IFRS 11 with Seren sharing in the assets/liabilities and income/expenses of Cosmos.
-The emissions are regarded as significant. - (j) Nebu, an associate for financial reporting (IAS 28 Investments in Associates and Joint Ventures) where Seren has operational control.
-Seren holds 29%. - (k) Seren holds 29% of Nova's shares and has classified it as an associate for financial reporting.
-Nova has control over its own operations. - (I) Seren holds 1% of Lumen's shares.
-Seren's share of the emissions are regarded as insignificant.
+- 141. The following example of the corporate reporting of a fictional group, Seren, has been inspired in the GHG Protocol reporting standard, pages 22 and 23. - 142.
+Seren Group has a number of subsidiaries, joint arrangements and associates who are active in the production and marketing of chemicals.
+Its group structure and investments are as follows: - (a) A wholly owned subsidiary, Seren UK.
+As Seren is the parent of Seren UK for financial reporting purposes, it also controls its operational policies. - (b) A subsidiary called Seren US, which has 17% held by outside shareholders.
+Seren holds 83% of the shares. - (c) Seren US has a 75% stake in Pulsar, its subsidiary for financial reporting purposes.
+Ultimately, its operational policies are determined by Seren (Seren has operational control). - (d) Galactica, a 50-50 joint arrangement between Seren US and Estrella classified as a joint venture under IFRS 11 Joint Arrangements.
+Seren's share of Galactica's emissions are regarded as significant for the purposes of the GHG protocol.
+(Seren does not have operational control). - (e) Seren holds a 43% stake in Sol, which it calls a joint venture with Alexa.
+However, Sol is classified as a subsidiary of Seren for financial reporting purposes. - (f) Seren has joint control of Comet (33.3% stake) with two other parties.
+It is classified as a joint operation under IFRS 11.
+One of the other joint operators has operational control.
+Seren's share of emissions are regarded as significant.
+(Seren does not have operational control). - (g) Seren has a 60% stake in Oril but share joint control with its partner.
+Oril is classified as a joint operation under IFRS 11, and Seren is an operator of Oril.
+(Seren has operational control). - (h) Seren also has joint control of Cosmos with three other parties.
+Cosmos is classified as a joint venture under IFRS 11, with Seren sharing the net assets of Cosmos.
+The emissions are regarded as significant.
+(Seren does not have operational control). - (i) Seren has joint control of Atom with another party.
+Atom is classified as a joint venture under IFRS 11, with Seren sharing the net assets of Atom.
+In this case, Seren has operational control over Atom.
+(Seren has operational control). - (j) Nebu, an associate for financial reporting (IAS 28 Investments in Associates and Joint Ventures) where Seren has operational control.
+Seren holds 29% stake.
+(Seren has operational control).

-- (m) Seren is the operator of Galaxy's subsidiary, Asteri in which Seren also holds 2.4%. - (n) Finally, Seren operates the Stea site owned by Galaxy. - 102.
-The figure graphically depicts Seren Group whereas the table sets out the reporting under ESRS, GHG Protocol as well as how these entities impact the profit before taxation Seren.
+- (k) Seren holds 36% of Nova's shares and has classified it as an associate for financial reporting purposes.
+Nova has control over its own operations.
+(Seren does not have operational control). - (I) Seren holds 1% of Lumen's shares.
+Seren's share of emissions are regarded as insignificant (Seren does not have operational control). - (m) Seren is the operator of Company X's subsidiary, Asteri, in which Seren also holds 2.4%.
+(Seren has operational control.) - (n) Finally, Seren operates the Stea site owned by Company X. (Seren has operational control.) - 143.
+The figure below depicts Seren Group, whereas the table following it sets out the reporting under ESRS and the GHG Protocol as well as how these entities impact Seren's profit before taxation.

-103. The GHG emissions reporting under the protocol and ESRS would be as follows:
+144. The GHG emissions reporting under the GHG Protocol and ESRS would be as follows.